At last the bone is gone.

 Wow, harsh or what?
 No, I'd certainly love the idea.

 Well, I've got a confession.
 I've reached the 70 mark.
 Ofcourse, with some extras.
 I really don't know how to kill these kilos; I've never been this obese in my life.
 The last time I gave birth, it was easy to lose the fat.
 Added with determination to run the Brunei marathon, it was plain simple.
 This time around and yes, it has been 4 months, the kilos kept multiplying.
 I just don't have the motivation.
+The treadmill is not turning, nor is the cross-trainer.
+The MTV is not on yet upstairs, that's my excuse.

 Well, I have to now.
 I know.
 I should walk later on.
 I can't run yet, my pelvic muscles are still weak.
 Very weak.
 That's not the point.